khouzamya/todo-app/README.md

 Use Django admin console to create more users

-To make the application simpler, Django debug is enabled ( django server can serve static files for admin console)
+To make the application simpler, Django debug is enabled ( Django server can serve static files for admin console)

 ### APIS